Let's Play Monster Quest: Part 21c

 Anyway, over in the northeast Gilliam, Kyle, and Colm team up on a Bonewalker.
 I only had Colm take the kill because I didn't want to let it retreat onto the Mountain, where Kyle and Gilliam would struggle more to hurt it.

-The black screen is Colm assassinating the Bonewalker, rendering the earlier damage efforts entirely redundant.
+Colm Assassinated the Bonewalker, incidentally, rendering the earlier damage efforts entirely redundant.
 I mean, he'd have doubled it anyway, so whatever...

 Not my best moment.